 So rather than continue to get closer to you, they cut their losses so that you would not hurt them in the future.

 Just because this person broke up with you doesn’t mean it made them happy to do so or that they wanted to.

 Breaking up with you might have caused them great pain because they still loved you when they did it.

 This can often result in mixed signals from your ex along with conflicting messages.

 In some cases, this situation makes getting them back somewhat easier.

-A person who has lived a life of delayed gratification and who has been in situations where they have suffered loss is more likely to endure and accept the pain of the breakup and not see the pain as a reason to get back together with you IF they believe it was the “right” thing to do for them.
+A person who has lived a life of delayed gratification and who has been in situations where they have suffered loss is more likely to endure and accept the pain of the breakup and not see the pain of still loving you as a reason to get back together with you IF they believe it was the “right” thing to do for them.

 A period of no-contact followed by a gentle re-establishment of contact and then a meeting often works wonders – and if you’ve read my other articles, you know that this is one of the only times I suggest breaking no contact after a breakup.